Skip to main content

 2. Distribution and Archiving

-At present our entire catalog is available via OAPEN, the primary repository for open access books.
+At present our entire catalog is available via OAPEN, the primary global repository for open access books, and also at The Internet Archive.
 Part of our catalog is available through Project MUSE, and we are currently in the process of importing our entire catalog to JSTOR and Google Books.
 For UK educational institutions, our catalog is also available through RNIB Bookshare.

 The metadata of our catalog live primarily on Thoth.
 This is also the place where you can download your own metadata record, for example when you want to import your book into bibliography managers such as Zotero or BibDesk.
-All our metadata are also stored on DOAB and some on CNKI.
-OCLC ingests our metadata from OAPEN and when you find your book here you can also check in how many library holdings around the world it is present.
+All of our metadata are also stored on DOAB and some on CNKI.
+OCLC ingests our metadata from Thoth and when you find your book there you can also check how many libraries around the world hold your book.
+The number of platforms on which your book is available is continuously growing, which means it will continue to become ever more accessible around the world.

-Our books are printed via KDP, which used to be an independent print-on-demand printer but was acquired and renamed a few years by Amazon.
-Many of our authors ask us whether there are alternatives and the unfortunate reality is that there are none.
-The only competitor coming close to KDP's quality and worldwide reach is Lighning Source, which is equally owned by a multinational corporation.
-We have tried to find local alternatives to KDP, but these are simply not scalable, less reliable, and require much more hands-on management from our side, for which we simply do not have time.
+Our books are printed via Kindle Direct Publishing (KDP), which used to be an independent print-on-demand printer (called CreateSpace) but was acquired and renamed a few years by Amazon.
+Many of our authors ask us whether there are alternatives and the unfortunate reality is that there are none for global, online distribution.
+The only competitor coming close to KDP's quality and worldwide reach is Lightning Source, which is also owned by a multinational megacorporation (Ingram).
+We have tried to find local alternatives to KDP, but these are simply not scalable, are less reliable, and require much more hands-on management from our side, for which we simply do not have the hands.
 So for the moment, we are stuck with KDP.
 On the flipside, your book will be available worldwide in almost any digital bookstore plugged into Amazon's distribution network.

 We are also steadily expanding the presence of our books in meatspace stores.
-There are multiple independent bookstores around the world who regularly stock our books, and thanks to our partnership with Faherty & Associates, our books are now also increasingly available in bookstores around the US West Coast.
-You can check with your favorite local bookstore if they want to stock our (your!) book, they get 40% discount on the list price and (mostly) free shipping.
+There are multiple independent bookstores around the world who regularly stock our books (which you can see here), and thanks to our distribution partnership with Asterism Books, our books are now also increasingly available in even more bookstores around the US.
+You can check with your favorite local bookstore if they want to stock our (your!) book: they get a 40% discount on the list price and (mostly) free shipping.

 3. Representations & Warranties